AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 Always_Valid assertion
 ~~~~~~~~~~~~~~~~~~~~~~

-See section `Input driver using \'Append and \'Tail contracts`_ for use of an assertion involving
+See section `Input driver using \'Tail in a contract`_ for use of an assertion involving
 the Always_Valid attribute.

 Rule declaration annotation